Risotto made with asparagus and peas is a creamy delicious risotto recipe that has healthy fresh spring vegetables. It's a delicious vegetarian meal!

 - ½ cup freshly grated parmesan cheese

-- Finely chop the shallot and mince the garlic.
+- Peel the shallot and finely chop.
+Peel garlic cloves and mince the garlic.

 - Cut each asparagus spear into several pieces, setting the tips aside.

-- In a medium sauce pan, bring the stock and 1 cup water to a simmer over medium.
+- In a medium pot, bring the stock and 1 cup water to a simmer over medium.
 Reduce heat to low and cover.

 - In a large skillet, heat the olive oil on medium-high heat.
 Add the shallot, garlic, and asparagus stalks (but not the tips of the spears).